ADAP receives federal funds to provide legally based advocacy services to persons with traumatic brain injury.

 The Concussion Clinic at Children's of Alabama was established to provide evaluation, treatment and medical clearance for "return to play" for youth and teenage athletes in our community.
 The strength of the program lies in our interdisciplinary focus: skilled athletic trainers, nurses and physicians from the divisions of Emergency Medicine, Sports Medicine, Neurosurgery, Rehabilitation Medicine, and Neuropsychology, working together to optimize the management of children and adolescents who have suffered a concussion.
 Another important part of our mission involves working with the Alabama sports community to educate parents, trainers, coaches and athletic directors about the prevention, diagnosis and treatment of concussion in young athletes.

-The University of Alabama at Birmingham Spinal Cord Injury Model System (UAB-SCIMS) maintains this Information Network as a resource to promote knowledge in the areas of research, health and quality of life for people with spinal cord injuries, their families, and SCI-related professionals.
-Here, you will find our educational materials and information on research activities of the UAB-SCIMS along with links to outside (Internet) information.
+The University of Alabama at Birmingham Spinal Cord Injury Model System (UAB-SCIMS) maintains an Information Network as a resource to promote knowledge in the areas of research, health and quality of life for people with spinal cord injuries, their families, and SCI-related professionals.
+Here, you will find educational materials and information on research activities of the UAB-SCIMS along with links to outside (Internet) information.

 The University of Alabama at Birmingham Traumatic Brain Injury Model System (UAB-TBIMS) maintains this Information Network as a resource to promote knowledge in research, health, and quality of life for people with traumatic brain injuries, their families, and TBI-related professionals.
 Here, you will find educational materials and information on research activities of the UAB-TBIMS along with links to outside (Internet) information.
 Although there are many informative commercial (.com) websites, this website only links to information materials originating from educational, organizational, and government entities.